-- a.
-Measure: Each year of the charter tenn, 80% of students will complete at least two entreprenewial project-based learning experiences as indicated by grade level student portfolios. - e.
-Goal 5: All families will engage as learning partners. - a.
-Measure: Each year of the charter term, an average of at least 80% of families have participated in at least one Learning Partnership Plan conference, as indicated by administrative records. - e.
+- iv.
+Every year 100% of teachers and staff at Miles Ahead Charter School will learn and implement strategies related to whole child education.
+This includes the completion of at least 2 annual trainings and the completion of at least 1 service component to the Miles Ahead community focused on whole child learning. - e.
 Performance Review Presentations.
 In the event that the Charter School fails to meet standards in accordance with the CPF, the Charter School may be required to make an annual, in-person report to the Commission.
 At least one Board member and one staff member must attend the Annual Performance Review Presentation.
-Presentations shall be in a fonn and manner as requested by the Commission. - 10.
+Presentations shall be in a form and manner as requested by the Commission. - 10.
 Assessment and Accountability.
-Notwithstanding Sections 7 and 8 above, the Charter School is subject to all accountability and assessment requirements set forth within Title 20 of the Official Code of Georgia Annotated and any corresponding State Board Rules, including but not limited to the accoW1tability provisions of O.C.O.A. §§ 20-14-30 through 41.
+Notwithstanding Sections 7 and 8 above, the Charter School is subject to all accountability and assessment requirements set forth within Title 20 of the Official Code of Georgia Annotated and any corresponding State Board Rules, including but not limited to the accountability provisions of O.C.G.A. §§ 20-14-30 through 41.
 The Charter School is further subject to all federal accountability requirements under the Elementary and Secondary Education Act, including its reauthorization as the Every Student Succeeds Act and any subsequent amendment thereto and provisions of state law or regulation that implement the federal law. - 11.
 Annual Report.
-The Charter School shall submit an annual report by the deadline established by O.C.G.A. § 20-2-2067.l(c) of each year to the GaDOE and to the SCSC that complies with all requirements established by the GaDOE or applicable law. - 12.
+The Charter School shall submit an annual report by the deadline established by O.C.G.A. § 20-2-2067.1(c) of each year to the GaDOE and to the SCSC that complies with all requirements established by the GaDOE or applicable law. - 12.
 Withdrawal Without Penalty.
 The Charter School shall comply with the provisions of O.C.G.A. § 20-2-2066(d) for withdrawing students.
-The Charter School agrees that a student may withdraw without penalty from the Charter School at any time and enroll in another public school in the local school system in which such student resides.

-13. State and Federally Mandated Educational Services.
+The Charter School agrees that a student may withdraw without penalty from the Charter School at any time and enroll in another public school in the local school system in which such student resides. - 13.
+State and Federally Mandated Educational Services. - a.

-- a.
 Students with Disabilities.
 The Charter School shall comply with all federal special education laws and regulations, including Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and the Individuals with Disabilities Education Act. - b.
 English Language Learners.
-Toe Charter School shall comply with all applicable federal laws and regulations relating to the provision of educational services to English Language Learners. - c.
-Suwlemental Education.
+The Charter School shall comply with all applicable federal laws and regulations relating to the provision of educational services to English Language Learners. - c.
+Supplemental Education.
 The Charter School shall provide supplemental education services in required cases pursuant to the Elementary and Secondary Education Act, including its reauthorization as the Every Student Succeeds Act and any subsequent amendment thereto and provisions of state law or regulation that implement the federal law. - d.
 Remediation.
 The Charter School shall provide remediation in required cases pursuant to the Elementary and Secondary Education Act, including its reauthorization as the Every Student Succeeds Act and provisions of state law or regulation that implement the federal law.

-13. Governance Structure.
+14. Governance Structure.